J&K: Political leaders begin signing bonds to secure release, assure not to indulge in politics

 The idea is to normalise the situation, the official said.
 We have also undertaken other programmes to ensure that normalcy returns to Jammu and Kashmir.

-The Centre had few weeks back also initiated political dialogue.
-However the Centre is taking things one step at a time and wants to ensure that such initiatives are undertaken in a phased manner.
+The Centre had a few weeks back also initiated political dialogue.
+However, the Centre is taking things one step at a time and wants to ensure that such initiatives are undertaken in a phased manner.

 One such programme is called the sarpanch training in which the Centre would impart training on the new laws and also the developmental schemes.
-This is aimed at ensuring that the officials are well versed with the new laws and schemes, so that they can take it to the people, a top Home Ministry official told OneIndia.
+This is aimed at ensuring that the officials are well versed with the new laws and schemes so that they can take it to the people, a top Home Ministry official told OneIndia.

 Can India get back PoK?
 Here is what the plan is